College of Science & Engineering

 On 6th July 1920, King George V laid the foundation stone for the first of the buildings that would form part of The University of Edinburgh's new Science campus, relocated from its former Old College premises.

-KB101 is a celebration of University scientific history and contribution, but it's about much more than a collection of buildings or the geography of The King's Buildings: it's about our scientists and the discoveries they have made that have changed the world.
-We will celebrate our history of achievements with links to current achievers and links to recruitment messages around who will be the next generation to stand on the shoulders of these giants.
+KB101 was a celebration of University scientific history and contribution, but it's about much more than a collection of buildings or the geography of The King's Buildings: it was about our scientists and the discoveries they have made that have changed the world.
+We celebrated our history of achievements with links to current achievers and links to recruitment messages around who will be the next generation to stand on the shoulders of these giants.

 King George V opening Kings Buildings